Ben Clerkin

 19 min listen

-Freddy is joined by Spectator US online editor Ben Clerkin to discuss the situation in Minnesota, where for a second time an ICE officer shot dead a protester.
-Freddy and Ben discuss how Trump’s team are divided on the issue, why this time Trump has not been quick to defend the ICE officers and the
+Freddy Gray is joined by Spectator World online editor Ben Clerkin to discuss the situation in Minnesota, where for a second time an ICE officer shot dead a protestor.
+Freddy and Ben discuss how Trump’s team are divided on the issue, why this time Trump has not been quick to defend the ICE officers and the significance of the freezing cold weather in keeping protestors at bay.

 Facts, unlike opinions, are hard to come by in Minneapolis

-Did a Border Patrol officer kill Alex Pretti in self-defense after being alerted that he was carrying a gun in a chaotic scramble to arrest him?
+Did a Border Patrol officer kill Alex Pretti in self defence after being alerted that he was carrying a gun in a chaotic scramble to arrest him?
 Or did he execute the anti-ICE protester in cold blood after he was disarmed?
 The truth is that it is difficult to know.
-Facts, unlike opinions, are hard to
+Facts, unlike opinions, are hard to come by in Minnesota.
+Endless replays, as in the case of Renee Good who was shot dead in the city by an ICE officer she drove towards, aren't helping to draw a consensus Endless replays, as in the case of Renee Good who was shot dead in the city by an ICE officer she drove towards, aren't helping to draw a consensus.
+Trump opponents post freeze-frames and selective snippets of the horrible video to hammer home their assertion of out-of-control ICE death squads.

 US special forces’ secret weapons